Air Kruise: History

 Squadron Leader Hugh Kennard DFC left the RAF in 1946, and became a director of Silver City Airways, as well as setting up his own company, officially named Air Kruise (Kent) Ltd.

 Air Kruise's first aircraft was a Miles Messenger 2A, the first civil example of the model to be produced after World War II, which was delivered to Kennard's base at Lympne Airport, Kent, in August 1946.
 It was to be used for charter work and for pleasure flights.
 Over the next few years the fleet slowly expanded first with an Airspeed Consul, further light aircraft, and from 1950, De Havilland Dragon Rapides.

-With the Rapides, in August 1950 Air Kruise started scheduled passenger services from Lympne to Le Touquet, France, operated as "Trans-Channel Air Services in association with BEA".
+With the Rapides, on July 15, 1950 Air Kruise started scheduled passenger services from Lympne to Le Touquet, France, operated as "Trans-Channel Air Services in association with BEA".

 The extended main hangar at Ramsgate Airport with the faded Air Kruise logo on the front.

 In June 1952 Air Kruise took a 21-year lease on Ramsgate Airport.
 The terminal was repaired after wartime bomb damage, and the hangar was extended.
 The airport was reopened on 27 June 1953, and it became Air Kruise's main base, while some operations remained at Lympne.

 In the 1952 and 1953 seasons the Lympne - Le Touquet route operated as Trans Channel Airways.
 This was extended to Ramsgate when it was reopened.
 Air Kruise was granted a licence to operate a summer season route from either Lympne or Ramsgate to Birmingham, and they chose Ramsgate.
 There is no evidence that this route operated.